Best Of20 min read

 Try Copy.ai

-The free plan is genuinely generous — one of the most free-tier-friendly options in this space — making it a low-risk starting point.
-Output quality on short-form copy (headlines, CTAs, ad copy, email subject lines) is excellent.
+The free tier is genuinely usable — not a limited demo, but a real tool — making it a no-risk starting point.
+And the quality on short-form copy (headlines, CTAs, ad text, email subject lines) is consistently strong.

 Key Features: